georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 `apt` commands as suggested on
 [this webpage](https://www.omgubuntu.co.uk/2021/05/inkscape-1-1-released-new-features).
 If you are running Inkscape under other OS, the directories will be different.
-In Windows, the two directories may look like these two lines shown below.
+In Windows, the two directory paths look like the two lines shown below.

 ```
 C:\Users\<User Name>\AppData\Roaming\inkscape\extensions
 D:\app_work\inkscape-1.1-x64\inkscape\share\inkscape\extensions
 ```

-The `user extensions` refers to extensions created by you as an Inkscape user.
+The `user extensions` refers to extensions created by you as an Inkscape user (or programmer).
 The `inkscape extensions` or `system extensions` refers to the programs that come with the Inkscape installation.
-We could put our extensions in the `inkscape extensions` directory, and they will run just fine.
+We could put our extensions in the `inkscape extensions` directory and vice versa.
+They will run just fine.
 But it is better to separate them in two directories.

 We can add two aliases to the `~/.bashrc` file to have easier access to those two directories when we are developing extensions in Ubuntu.
+This is for Linux users.

 ```
 alias cdsysdir='cd /usr/share/inkscape/extensions'